5 Places That Are Still On Fire

 Photograph by Flickr user Scott Drzyzga.

 Coal-rich Pennsylvania has endured plenty of coal seam fires, but most eventually are extinguished or burn themselves out.
 Not so in the town of Centralia.
-Deep mining left passageways underground as strip mining tore up the surface.
-As the coal played out, pits were left behind.
-The town of Centralia wanted to clean up a mining pit turned landfill to make room for more garbage.
-Volunteer firefighters ignited a fire to clean it out on May 27, 1962.
+Deep mining left passageways underground as strip mining tore up the surface above.
+As the coal ran out, the town was left to clean up the pits left behind.
+In 1962, volunteer firefighters ignited a fire to clean out one pit-turned-landfill in order to make room for more garbage.
 The fire was doused with water that night, but was found to be burning the next day.
 More attempts to put the fire out were unsuccessful, and it was discovered that a hole in the pit led to a mine passage.
 That started the fire down a coal seam, which stymied all attempts to extinguish it.
 However, others theorize that the coal seam fire already existed before the landfill burning.
 At any rate, the fire continued for years, long after the town ran out of money to fight it.
 The underground fire reached downtown by 1979, when a gas station owner (who was also the mayor) measured his gasoline storage tank at 172 degrees!
 In 1981, a 12-year-old boy fell into a sinkhole, releasing steam and carbon dioxide (he was pulled out by his cousin and survived).
 The citizens of Centralia abandoned the the unsafe town, accepting government buyouts on their property offered in 1984.
 The nearby town of Byrnesville was also abandoned because of the underground fire.
 Centralia was officially condemned in 1992, but a very few residents refused to leave.
 The 2010 census listed the population of Centralia at ten people.
 The fire has now been burning for over 50 years.

 5. eMalahleni, South Africa